andrevidela/Research-report/Thesis/index.md

 The third constraint is the most important one without which we corrupt the memory of our program as we’ve seen earlier.

-Let's look at our `update` function to understand the nature of the changes and update it slightly:
+Let's look at our `update` function to understand the nature of the changes and change it slightly:

 ```haskell
 %mutating